ntimanu/Portfolio/README.md

 # 📖 [Portfolio: setup and mobile first]

-**[Portfolio: setup and mobile first]** is a simple project that show a page of a portfolio that discribe the work, experience and contacts of the portfolio owner.
+**[Portfolio: setup and mobile first]** It is a simple project that show a page of a portfolio that discribe the work, experience and contacts of the portfolio owner.

 ## 🛠 Built With